AtsunoriFujita/Bristol-Myers-Squibb-Molecular-Translation/README.md

 There are 2 Vit based models.
 The second was re-training by strengthening Noize Injection and Augmentation.

-With Normalize
+Vit model1
-Public LB: 0.77
+- Public LB: 0.77 (With Normalize)
-Private LB: 0.78
+- Private LB: 0.78 (With Normalize)

-With Normalize
+Vit model2
-Public LB: 0.76
+- Public LB: 0.76 (With Normalize)
-Private LB: 0.77
+- Private LB: 0.77 (With Normalize)

-Swin Transformer based model
+### Swin Transformer based model
 - Encoder: swin_base_patch4_window12_384_in22k
 - Decoder: TransformerDecoder
 - Loss: LabelSmoothingLoss
 - Augumentation: RandomScale, Cutout

-With Normalize
+Swin model
-Public LB: 0.91
+- Public LB: 0.91 (With Normalize)
-Private LB: 0.92
+- Private LB: 0.92 (With Normalize)